Cosmic-Ray Spectra and Metal Budget Regulated by the Galactic Wind: Cosmic-Ray Spectra

-The deceleration of the wind is also non-trivial.
+The deceleration of the wind is also nontrivial.
 However, in the Galactic halo, there are stored gases and cold accretion flows.
 The wind may be gradually mixed with those gases.
 The wind deceleration profile may be a result of the time-averaged mixing process.

-The multiphase structures of gaseous matter with different properties of magnetic turbulence may affect the diffusion coefficient in the halo.
-This is another uncertain factor for building a model.
+Another possibility is that the required wind profile is not universal in our Galaxy.
+The root of the wind ($V=0$) may be nonsteady, hot gases with $10^7$K are intermittently injected, and rarefaction waves propagate.
+The required velocity field may be local and temporary with a timescale of $\sim$ Gyr.
+In this case, the average wind velocity for the whole Galaxy can be as low as $200~\mbox{km}~\mbox{s}^{-1}$.

+In this paper, for simplicity, we assume that CRs are strongly coupled with the background gas, so that CRs propagate via only diffusion and advection.
+However, when the waves that scatter CRs are regulated by CRs themselves, CRs can stream along the magnetic field.
+In \citet{2023MNRAS.521.3023T}, where the CR streaming effect is considered in the galactic wind, the effective CR velocity profile is surprisingly similar to ours, with a maximum velocity of $\sim 700~\mbox{km}~\mbox{s}^{-1}$, which is regulated by the Alfv\'en velocity and faster than the gas outflowing velocity of $\sim 200~\mbox{km}~\mbox{s}^{-1}$.
+If the streaming effect is as significant as their simulation, our velocity profile can be regarded as the streaming velocity rather than the wind velocity.

+While we have assumed a simple homogeneous diffusion coefficient, a faster diffusion in the halo than in the disk may be possible.
+In this case, the effective escape time from the disk may be maintained even with a lower wind velocity.
+So the maximum velocity in this paper is probably not absolute.
+However, parameter search involving an increased number of parameters (spatial dependence of $D$) is beyond the scope of this paper.